 - (v) The respondent may file a notice of insufficient petition within 15 business days of receiving a petition if the respondent wishes to challenge the sufficiency of the petition for failure to state the elements required by the IDEA.
-Within 5 business days of receiving a notice of insufficient petition, the hearing officer will issue a decision and will notify the parties in writing of that determination. - (vi) A response to the petitioner shall not be construed to preclude the respondent from asserting that the parents' due process complaint was insufficient. - (vii) Parties may amend a petition only if: - (Å) The other party consents in writing to such amendment and is given the opportunity to resolve the complaint through the resolution process; or - (B) The hearing officer grants permission, except that the hearing officer may not grant such permission at any time later than 5 days before a due process hearing is scheduled to begin.
+Within 5 business days of receiving a notice of insufficient petition, the hearing officer will issue a decision and will notify the parties in writing of that determination. - (vi) A response to the petitioner under (d)(6)(ii) of this section shall not be construed to preclude the respondent from asserting that the due process complaint was insufficient using the procedures available under (d)(6)(v) of this section. - (vii) Parties may amend a petition only if:

+(A) The other party consents in writing to such amendment and is given the opportunity to resolve the complaint through the resolution process; or

+(B) The hearing officer grants permission, except that the hearing officer may not grant such permission at any time later than 5 days before a due process hearing is scheduled to begin.